View Sondra Turow's Obituary on SFGate.com and share memories

 Sandy graduated from high school in 1953 and was a very busy student in many school activities.
 She attended The University of California – Berkeley, graduating in 1957.
 After college, Sandy joined Livingston Brothers Department Store and was an assistant buyer for the children's department.
 It was here that her long career in retail began.

-Sandy married Earl Turow in 1963, and with Earl was the co-owner of The San Francisco - Shirt Works, an International fashion company.
-Sandy traveled the world with Earl for their company developing new business around the globe.
+Sandy married Earle Turow in 1963, and with Earle was the co-owner of The San Francisco - Shirt Works, an International fashion company.
+Sandy traveled the world with Earle for their company developing new business around the globe.

 Sandy's next chapter in her life took her to Gump's in San Francisco, where she had a long flourishing career as the Director of Corporate Gifts.
 Following her retirement from Gump's, she wanted to remain active and worked part-time with The Ben Shemano Jewelry Company on Post Street.